 - What if I've moved since the last election?
 You should change your address online at elections.virginia.gov/registration/view-your-info, or send a letter to your local registrar before the election registration deadline.
 More information on the impact of moving can be found on the address change located at elections.virginia.gov/registration/view-your-info.

 - What should I do if I make a mistake on a paper ballot, or the machine malfunctions?
 Do NOT cast your ballot!
 Ask for a replacement ballot immediately.
 You have a right to as many replacement ballots as you need.
 (Va.
 Code §24.2-645).
 If your machine malfunctions, inform a poll worker who will direct you to a different machine or give you a paper ballot.
 (Va.
 Code §24.2-642, §24.2-646.1)

 What if I need help in the voting booth because of a physical disability or I have trouble reading or writing?
 Ask a poll worker for a Request for Assistance form.
 You have the right to have a poll worker, friend or relative help you in the voting booth if you sign this form.
 (Va.
 Code §24.2-649 (B)).
 If you think it will be difficult to vote inside the polling place, you have the right to vote curbside.
 On Election Day, you can send someone into the polling place to request curbside voting on your behalf.
 Poll workers will bring a ballot or voting machine outside so you can vote.
 (Va.
 Code §24.2-649 (A))

-- What if I forget my photo ID?
 If you forget your ID and you have time, it is usually better to go back and get it.
 Voters without identification must cast a provisional ballot.
-You must deliver a copy of your ID to your local electoral board no later than noon on Friday, Nov.
-8 by fax, e-mail, mail or in person.
+You must deliver a copy of your ID to your local electoral board no later than noon on Friday after the elections by fax, email, mail, or in person.
+You will be given instructions on what to do so your vote can count.
 (Va.
 Code §24.2-653)